Skip to Content

 Saint Padre Pio Shrine in San Giovanni Rotondo © World Travel Connector

 Padre Pio Shrine, also called Padre Pio Pilgrimage Church, is in the small town of San Giovanni Rotondo in the Puglia region in southern Italy.
+Lecce and Bari are the most famous cities close to San Giovanni Rotondo in Puglia.

 Padre Pio Shrine in San Giovanni Rotondo is a famous Catholic pilgrimage site in Italy.
 The official name of the shrine is the Sanctuary of Saint Mary, Our Lady of Grace.
 However, it is popularly known as Padre Pio Shrine since it keeps the remains of St Padre Pio of Pietrelcina.

-Who was Padre Pio
+2. Who was Padre Pio

 Intact body of Padre Pio in San Giovanni Rotondo is a must-see on a Puglia road trip

-Intact body of Padre Pio in San Giovanni Rotondo (Photo: ⒸWorldTravelConnector)
+The intact body of Padre Pio in San Giovanni Rotondo (Photo: ⒸWorldTravelConnector)

 Saint Pio of Pietrelcina is one of the most worshipped and beloved Catholic saints in Italy and afar.
 It is the second most honored saint in Italy, after St Francis of Assisi (the saint patron of Italy).

 Padre Pio is called ‘the greatest mystic of the 20th century.
-He was a humble and quiet Franciscan Capuchin friar who spent most of his life in poverty, obedience, and chastity in the convent of San Giovanni Rotondo in Italy.
+He was a humble and quiet Franciscan Capuchin friar who spent most of his life in poverty, obedience, and chastity in the Capuchin convent of San Giovanni Rotondo in Italy.

 Padre Pio was a mystic and stigmata who had bleeding stigmata wounds for 50 years until the end of his life.
 Many miracles and mystical phenomena happened thanks to the intercession of Padre Pio.
 He had many spiritual gifts like the gift of bilocation, levitation, healing, prophecy, miracles, the gift of tongues, and the gift of reading hearts.